Short Bowel Syndrome in Children

 - Medicines to treat diarrhea

-- Extra nutritional supplements
+- Extra nutritional supplements such as fiber or fat

 - Electrolyte solutions.
 Your child may take these by mouth (orally) or through an IV (intravenous line).